Last Updated on February 14, 2021

 Check out events and shows at Queensland’s Performing Arts Centre!

-Take your Dog for a Walk in South Bank Brisbane
+Take your dog for a walk along South Bank

 Why not take your pooch for a walk along the river?
-This little beauty is called Cassie and is only 4 months old – so cute!
+This little beauty is called Cassie and was only 4 months old – so cute!

 There are lots of little play areas in South Bank and this huge one!
 I know my daughter would have loved this when she was younger.

-Have a Meal at one of the Many South Bank Brisbane Restaurants!
+Have a meal at one of the many South Bank Brisbane eateries

 Bus – check out the Brisbane City Council website for information about buses that run in the city.